Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step03.md

 new Phaser.Game(config);
 ```

 Lastly, we need to tell Phaser to start.
-This line creates a new instance of a `Phaser.Game` and passes it to our configuration variable.
+The line above creates a new instance of a `Phaser.Game` and passes it to our configuration variable.
 Without this line, we'd be importing Phaser and making variables but nothing would be running.

 # Next Step